Winning new clients often starts with the right words in the proper format. That’s why Business Email Templates are critically important.

 Hi Peter,

-We’re extremely excited to let you know about the latest updates to [name of product].
+We’re extremely excited to inform you about the latest updates to [name of product].

 We’ve got several requests to [reason for feature update from users], and it’s finally here!